Trinity College, Toronto: On Hoskin Avenue

 In 1961, Trinity College completed a new multi-purpose building to its north-west, named after benefactor Gerald Larkin.
 The Trinity College quadrangle was completed in 1963, when a completed north wing enclosed the land.
 In 1979, a theater was added to the Larkin Building, named after Provost George Ignatieff, which quickly replaced Cartwright Hall as the primary forum for student drama.

 In January 1966, Trinity College hosted the "Trinity College Conference on the Canadian Indian."
 The Conference included presentations from on and off-reserve indigenous persons, and is believed to be Canada's first student-organized forum on indigenous issues.

 George Ignatieff, Canada's former Ambassador to Yugoslavia, NATO, and the United Nations, became Provost in 1972; he was Trinity's first Provost without a theological background.
-Under Ignatieff, the college integrated its academic programming with the wider University of Toronto to an unprecedented degree.
-When Ignatieff came to office, the college was deeply in debt.
-While enrollment remained high, the college was suffering from the policies of the Provincial Government which denied public funds to religious institutions.
+Under Ignatieff, the university integrated its academic programming with the wider University of Toronto to an unprecedented degree.
+When Ignatieff came to office, the university was deeply in debt.
+While enrolment remained high, the university was suffering from the policies of the Provincial Government which denied public funds to religious institutions.
 Due to Trinity's divinity school, it was therefore ineligible for government assistance.
-As Provost, Ignatieff relieved much of Trinity's faculty, and in 1974 he signed a memorandum of understanding with the university's Faculty of Arts and Science, ending much of Trinity's independent academics.
-Where previously Trinity students had taken many of their courses in College, thenceforth most courses were taken with students from other colleges under general University departments.
+As Provost, Ignatieff relieved much of Trinity's faculty, and in 1974 he signed a memorandum of understanding with the University of Toronto's Faculty of Arts and Science, ending much of the Trinity Faculty of Arts' independent academics.
+Where previously undergraduate students had taken many of their courses at Trinity, thenceforth most courses were taken with students from other colleges under general University of Toronto departments.
 Similarly, the Faculty of Divinity joined the Toronto School of Theology in 1978, granting its students access to courses at all the university's theological colleges.
-One exception to this trend of academic integration was the international relations program, founded at the college in 1976.
+One exception to this trend of academic integration was the international relations program, founded at Trinity in 1976.